 Campus Email Policy

 The Office of Community Standards follows the campus email policy which states that email is the college’s primary means of communication between students, faculty, and staff.
-Messages will be sent to your official Purchase email account.
+Disciplinary paperwork and notifications will be sent to the student’s official Purchase email account.
 Students are responsible for the consequences of not reading communications sent to their account in a timely manner.